Blue Bus of North Lanarkshire

 In 2010 the company said they had approached Strathclyde Partnership for Transport (SPT) asking for a route serving Torbothie, Shotts to be subsidised, but were told there was no funding available.
 The original service was to cease 6 May.
 Ultimately, however, Strathclyde Partnership for Transport agreed to subsidize the route and the route was replaced with new service 10 May 2010.

+In October 2019, the company announced it would crease trading on the 20th December 2019, as the route were no longer commercially viable, stating it was due to the presence of Lothian Buses and First Bus.

 Public hearing

-On the 26 Octoter 2010, the company was fined £3,500, when the Vosa bus compliance officers noted the early and late running on a number of occasions.
+On the 26 October 2010, the company was fined £3,500, when the Vosa bus compliance officers noted the early and late running on a number of occasions.
 A driver was also found to have taken a bus out of service and stopped at his house for lunch, he was sacked the same day.
 Blue Bus will be appealing the decision of the Traffic Commissioner.